iusztinpaul/energy-forecasting/README.md

 This course targets mid/advanced machine learning engineers who want to level up their skills by building their own end-to-end projects.

-Following the documentation and the Medium articles you can reproduce and understand every piece of the code!
+Following the documentation and the [Medium articles](#lessons), you can reproduce and understand every piece of the code!

-**At the end of the course you will know how to build everything from the diagram below.**
+**At the end of the course, you will know how to build everything from the diagram below.**

 Don't worry if something doesn't make sense to you.
 I will explain everything in detail in my Medium series [placeholder for Medium link].